Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Experimental results

 \subsection{Classification of imputed data}

-Table~\ref{tab:classification} shows the F1 weighted classification score for each imputation method with mean initialization setting on three data sets: the sepsis, hypotension, and heartbeat data sets.
+The quality of imputed data is evaluated in downstream classification tasks.
+Three of five data sets (sepsis, hypotension, and heartbeat) have ground truth labels for classification.
 The classification label is provided for each time point for the sepsis and hypotension data sets, whereas the heartbeat data set has labels for individual samples.
 The DACMI and IEEEPPG data sets do not provide classification labels.

-A gradient-boosting classifier model is first trained using training data samples without missing values.
-The left-out test samples are with 20\% MCAR type missing values, which are then imputed and tested for classification accuracy.
-We compare this scenario (train on complete and test on imputed) against an ideal case without any missing values in train or test samples.
-We choose a binary “readmission” label for the classification task with the sepsis data set.
-The categorical “vasopressors” label with four class categories is used for classifying the hypotension data set.
-We use a binary label for the heartbeat data set to classify the heartbeat into normal versus abnormal categories.
+We perform the following steps to obtain and compare the classification results.